assert-rs/predicates-rs/README.md

 # License

-`predicates-rs` is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+`predicates-rs` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

 See LICENSE-APACHE, and LICENSE-MIT for details.